Batman: Return of the Caped Crusaders: Production

-West and Ward announced at the Mad Monster Party that one or two Batman animated films will be released on Digital HD, starting with Batman: Return of the Caped Crusaders on October 11 and Blu-ray on November 1 in 2016.
-West, Ward and Newmar provided the voices of their respective characters for the series' 50th anniversary.
-Five decades after the original Batman series, West jokingly remarked that it took him "about twenty seconds" to get back into character.
+West and Ward announced at the Mad Monster Party one or two animated films based on the 1960s Batman TV series, starting with Batman: Return of the Caped Crusaders.
+West, Ward, and Newmar provided the voices of their characters for the series' 50th anniversary.
+West jokingly remarked that it took him "about twenty seconds" to get back into character.

 Release

 Warner Home Video hosted the world premiere of Batman: Return of the Caped Crusaders during the 2016 New York Comic Con on October 6.
 The film was later released digitally on October 11, while the deluxe edition DVD and combo pack Blu-ray of the film was released on November 1.
 Fathom Events cinemas released the film in select theaters for one night only on October 10.
 It also received a limited release in Australia on October 8 and 9 the same year.

-The movie was released on DVD and Blu-ray in Australia on November 28.
+The film was released on DVD and Blu-ray in Australia on November 28.